Azure/CanadaPubSecALZ/docs/archetypes/hubnetwork-nva-fortigate.md

 Network design will require 3 IP blocks:

 * [RFC 1918][rfc1918] for Azure native-traffic (including IaaS and PaaS).
+This will also include the Azure Gateway subnet.
 Example:  `10.18.0.0/16`
 * [RFC 1918][rfc1918] for Azure Bastion.
 Example:  `192.168.0.0/16`
 * [RFC 6598][rfc1918] for department to department traffic through GCnet.
 Example:  `100.60.0.0/16`

 > This document will reference the example IP addresses above to illustrate network flow and configuration.

 **Virtual Network Address Space**
 ![Hub Virtual Network Address Space](../media/architecture/hubnetwork-nva/hubvnet-address-space.jpg)